sgilda/windup/Rules:-Story-Points.md

-TODO
+## What is Story points and who is it for
-- "Target audience"
+Story points is a simple way Windup uses to express the effort needed to migrate particular application constructs, and in a sum, the application as a whole.
-Mainly people skilled in migration.
+Mainly for people skilled in migration.

 ## How to estimate Story Points in your rule
 TBD.